Moving along an exceptional surface towards a higher-order exceptional point: A toy model

 Finally, let us have a brief look onto the special case $\Eb = \Ea$ with variable parameter $B$.
 For $B\neq 0$, even if $B$ is very small, the Hamiltonian in Eq.~(\ref{eq:H33}) is at an EP$_3$ with spectral response strength $\rca_3 = |A||B|$.
 Hence, varying the parameter $B$ moves the system along an exceptional surface of third order.
-For $B=0$, however, the Hamiltonian possesses an EP$_2$ degenerated with an isolated eigenstate.
+For $B=0$, however, the Hamiltonian possesses an EP$_2$ degenerated with the former isolated eigenvalue.
 The spectral response strength of the second-order EP is $\rca_2 = |A|$.
-Hence, there is an abrupt transition without $\rca$ diverging to infinity.
+Hence, there is an abrupt transition without a diverging spectral response strength.
 However, Eq.~(\ref{eq:rcascaling}) is still correct as $\rca_3 = 0$ in the limit $B\to 0$.